Cleaning up local GIT branches with no Remote

 About Me

 I started my programming adventure by playing around with development environments such as Scratch, Processing, and Grobots.
 After making it through college I got started in web development, working with Angular front-ends and NodeJS or C# backends.
-In my free time I love to play games like Factorio and Noita, or occasionally trying my hand at woodwork.
+In my free time, I love to play games like Factorio and Noita or occasionally try my hand at woodwork.

 Did you like it?
 Why don't you try also...

-Explore the implementation of a Unity save system which exploits the hierarchy of game objects
+Explore the implementation of a Unity save system that exploits the hierarchy of game objects